renzmann/renzmann.github.io/content/posts/make_is_what_you_want/index.md

 There are a lot of contenders in this space, and each one solves it a little differently.
-Right now the hot thing is [dbt](https://docs.getdbt.com/tutorial/setting-up), but before that we had airflow, dagster, prefect, and argo, just to name a few, that all were build to operate DAGs at scale on different platforms.
+Right now the hot thing is [dbt](https://docs.getdbt.com/tutorial/setting-up), but before that we had airflow, dagster, prefect, argo, and a host of others that all were build to operate DAGs at scale on different platforms.
 For large, mission-critical data pipelines these can provide a lot of value, but the truth is that as data scientists, most of us don't need something this heavy.
 Most projects I see